 Written by Andrew Parlette, Tricerat CTO

-Notes and Impressions from the Windows Virtual Desktop Public Preview
+Notes and Impressions from the Microsoft Windows Virtual Desktop Public Preview

 Notes From a WVD Install

-In this public preview, there are a decent number of steps to get a WVD instance up and running, and there are some video walkthroughs that help augment the Microsoft walkthrough documentation.
+In this public preview, there are a decent number of steps to get a Microsoft Windows Virtual Desktop instance up and running, and there are some video walkthroughs that help augment the Microsoft walkthrough documentation.
 Microsoft promises to streamline this, but the current process involves a mix of PowerShell and web wizards.
 This includes: